VexityGames/spike-fall/README.md

 *(Price Will Be Decided)*

 -Gravity: Gravity is normally set at 0.5 and the Fall Speed is 9.
+Gravity will be decreased with this character.
 This slows it down making it easier

 -Small: Makes the character smaller

--Crush: Crushes anything in the way
+-Crush: Crushes anything in the way(temporary)

 -More to come